cmougan/WRI_WellBeing_Data_Layer/README.md

 ![Difference of Wealth](images/diff.png)

 In the difference of wealth distribution we can see where our model is achieving the best results and where its failing.
+This visualization can help to gain trust in the model since metrics do not always give users.

+We can note in the heatmap that most of the error are between [0.1,0.2]%.
 ### Conclusions

 Predictive Model that is: